joelfiddes/topoMAPP/README.md

-# TopoMAPP
+# Introduction: TopoMAPP

-This modelling framework combines previously published tools TopoSUB and TopoSCALE with ensemble and data assimilation methods.
+** WORK IN PROGRESS - not ready for running out the box, get in touch if would like to know more help in setting this up ** This modelling framework combines previously published tools TopoSUB and TopoSCALE with ensemble and data assimilation methods.
 The tool can be run in 3 modes:
 - NORM
 - ENSEMBLE
 - DA

-and at 2 scales:
+and at 2 spatial geometries:
-- bbox
+- AOI / bbox
 - point

 # Setup